Delwn/Delwn/README.md

 # 💫 About Me:
 I'm currently working on flutter apps.
 Interested to collaborate with others to develop promising projects in flutter.
-Currently i am pursuing B.Tech in Comupter Sc and Engineering from Govt>Engineering College Wayanad.
+Currently i am pursuing B.Tech in Comupter Sc and Engineering from Govt.Engineering College Wayanad.

 ## 🌐 Socials: